Support for Sustainability Assessment

 Preparation Support

-Our consulting services include CDP reporting preparation for the following year, guiding companies typically from summer through winter by providing in-depth explanations of the CDP questionnaires, response tools, and comprehensive advice.
+Our consulting services include CDP reporting preparation for the following year, guiding companies typically from autumn through winter by providing in-depth explanations of the CDP questionnaires, response tools, and comprehensive advice.
 We also provide guidance on open-ended questions.
-Once the provisional response is finalized, we help estimate scores and identify areas for improvement.
+Once the provisional response is finalized, we estimate scores and identify areas for improvement.

 Response Support and Follow-ups